 This has to be one of my favourite castles (and islands) in all of England.
-Perched on Holy Island, Lindisfarne Castle is proper stunning to see in person.
+Perched on Holy Island, Lindisfarne Castle is properly stunning to see in person.

 There’s just something so magical about it (and yes, that’s really cheesy to say, but it does feel like that).

-Birmingham often gets missed from lots of peoples travel plans in favour of some of the other big-hitting spots like London (or Edinburgh, across the border in Scotland).
+Birmingham often gets missed by lots of people’s travel plans in favour of some of the other big-hitting spots like London (or Edinburgh, across the border in Scotland).
 With that being said, it’s only about 80 minutes from London by train and there are so many cool spots to see.

 Whilst you’re there, make sure to explore the Coffin Works see Winterbourne House and Garden and gorge on all the food at Carters of Moseley – they make an epic Orkney scallops dish, the tastiest mousse pudding made out of Douglas Fir and some yummy cakes.

 It really is a contender for the best places to visit in England.